 - In The Gamers Alliance, the Union tries to assemble the special task force called the Dresdens once more from a ragtag group of heroes and send them on a new mission to thwart the Union's enemies only for it to fall apart when several members choose not to associate themselves with the group anymore or have left on missions of their own as their priorities have changed.

-- Appears to be the case of the new Team Avatar as of Book 4 of The Legend of Korra after the Time Skip; Mako and Asami have both taken on new responsibilities and thus rarely get a chance to speak with one another, Bolin has signed on with Knight Templar Kuvira and is away serving in her army, and Korra is travelling incognito Fight Clubbing in backwater Earth Kingdom villages.
+- A rare non-ending example; the first half of Book 4 of The Legend of Korra involves Team Avatar having drifted apart after the events of Book 3.
+Mako and Asami have both taken on new responsibilities and thus rarely get a chance to speak with one another, Bolin has signed on with Knight Templar Kuvira and is away serving in her army, and Korra is travelling incognito Fight Clubbing in backwater Earth Kingdom villages.
+The second half of the season focuses on Korra Putting the Band Back Together in order to stop Kuvira's plan and by the conclusion, they're back together for good.

 - World War II.
 The allies were united against a common Obviously Evil villain, the Nazis.
 When the Nazis were defeated, each of them pursued their own interests and sometimes turned on each other during the Cold War.
 Shows that sometimes a great evil is necessary to make the good guys act good.